splunk/public-o11y-docs/rum/rum-session-replay.rst

 :strong:`Description`

 Replay a session to take a look at exactly what the user experienced and make informed decisions about what to do next.
+Click into... in the waterfall.
+Session replay videos are segmented into chunks, which ...
+A session replay has a maximum of ...

 Prerequisite
 =================